-In addition to the core courses, students must complete 19 elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
-Students work with their advisor and other faculty members to develop an Educational Plan that includes 19 elective hours.
-A copy of the Educational Plan is found in Appendix A.
+In addition to the core courses, students must complete 26 elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
+Students work with their advisor and other faculty members to develop an Educational Plan that includes 26 elective hours.

-Students are required to take one policy course and one theory course as part of the 19 elective hours.
+Students are required to take one policy course and one theory course as part of the 26elective hours.
 The remaining elective hours include courses in advanced research methodology/analysis and substantive area elective courses.
 Eight hours of independent study are allowed as part of a student's elective plan of study.
-Up to 8 credit hours reflecting work in other universities can be transferred and counted toward the total 19 elective hours.
+Up to 8 credit hours of relevant Ph.D. level work completed at other universities after enrollment at GSSW can be transferred and counted toward the total 26 elective hours.

-Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Director.
+Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Ph.D.
+Director.
 All courses taken outside GSSW must be designated as doctoral level by the departments offering them.
-Selected MSW courses that complement the student's course of study may be taken with the Director's approval.
-Students taking Master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of Master students.
-A minimum of 12 of the total required elective credit hours (19) must be taken outside GSSW.
+Selected MSW courses that complement the student's course of study may be taken with the Ph.D.
+Director's approval.
+Students taking master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of master students.
+A minimum of 12 of the total required elective credit hours (26) must be taken outside GSSW.
 University College classes cannot be counted for credit toward the Ph.D.